 - When your 25 minute countdown has completed DO NOT DO ANYTHING.
-LET YOUR IP CONTINUE TO SIT THERE FOR 60 minutes.
+LET YOUR IP CONTINUE TO SIT THERE FOR UP TO 60 minutes.
 The IP will count UP like this….
 L01,L02,L03,etc.

 - Letting your IP slow release and continue to cook your rotisserie chicken.
 At about 1 hour of letting your rotisserie chicken sit there with the lid closed, remove the lid.